xtdb/xtdb/docs/mvp.md

 transaction topics.
 Each partition / topic would have its own independent time line, but CRUX would still support for cross shard queries.
 Sharding is mainly useful to increase throughput.

+**Q:** Does CRUX support aggregates?

+**A:** Not directly.
+The goal is that aggregates can be implemented on top of the lazy query results as normal functions and not embedded into the query engine directly.

+**Q:** Does CRUX support pull expressions?

+**A:** No. As each CRUX query node is its own document store, the documents are local to the query node and can easily be accessed directly via the lower level read operations.
+We aim to make this more convenient later on.

+We are also considering to support remote document stores via the `crux.db.ObjectStore` interface, mainly to support larger data sets, but there would still be a local cache.
+The indexes would stay local as this is key to efficient queries.